fgauna12/newsig-devops-workshop/lab-prerequisites.md

 There you will find the **New pipeline** button in the upper right hand corner.
 After clicking it following these steps:

 1. For the **Where is your code?** question, select **Azure Repos Git**
-2. Only one project should exist for **PartsUnlimited** - select it
+2. Only one project should exist called **PartsUnlimited** - select it
 3. Select **Starter pipeline** - this will produce a mostly empty pipeline
-4. On the next screen you will be shown the default starter template.
-Delete all contents on **Line 13** to the end
+4. Delete all contents on **Line 13** to the end from the starter template

 We are now ready to add tasks to perform operations on our code.

 ### Part 2: Update the YAML Template with the appropriate tasks
 Be sure your cursor is positioned on **Line 13** and click **Show assistent** on the right hand side just beneath the **Save and Run** button.
-Doing so will show you a list of tasks you can add to your template.
+Doing so will the list of tasks that can be added to the build script

 1. On **Line 10** update the **vmImage** to be **vs2017-win2016**
 2. Type '*visual*' in the *Search tasks* text field.
 Select **Visual Studio build**